Kyle Kazan: Career

 Since December 2020, Glass House Brands has been working closely with the Weldon Project and MISSION [GREEN], a non-profit organization dedicated to ending federal prohibition of cannabis and achieving criminal justice reform for those convicted of nonviolent cannabis-related offenses, to advocate for policy change and clemency programs that address the lasting harm created by the War on Drugs.
 Glass House committed to spearheading fundraising initiatives for The Weldon Project as well as a campaign to petition the Biden administration to free all federal nonviolent cannabis prisoners.
 In December 2021, Kazan joins the Board of Directors of the Weldon Project and MISSION [GREEN].
+Kyle is passionate about the human impacts of cannabis legislation and has called for action urging for the immediate release of nonviolent cannabis offenders.

 Personal life

 Since 2010, Kazan has appeared at several public speeches organized by Law Enforcement Against Prohibition (LEAP) as an outspoken advocate both in favor of the legalization of marijuana and against the war on drugs.
 He has also made several television appearances to oppose the war on drugs, including an interview conducted by CNN, and has advocated for the expungement of cannabis convictions and the release of cannabis prisoners, specifically Parker Coleman, Jr.

 Kazan also currently presides at the Redondo Beach chapter Cancer Support Community as president of the board of directors.